 Portugal is one of the EU countries, famous for; food, music, football culture, wine, sandy nice beaches, etc. It’s filled with wonders.
-You might need a Portugal visa to visit it.
+To visit the country of beauty wonders, you might need a Portugal visa.

 This guide will help you to have a basic knowledge of Portugal’s visas.